Family Engagement and Guidance

 - Exploration of a Statewide IEP System

 Focus groups will meet more frequently via zoom and work on shared documents.
 Some of the focus groups will be recommending state targets by the end of December.
 Information about focus group assignments and next steps will be sent to partners soon.
-We have developed a set of data overview resources for partners who want to learn more, which includes a Guide to Special Education Indicators and Washington State Special Education Data Trends (links to these resources coming soon).
+We have developed a set of data overview resources for partners who want to learn more, which includes a Summary Guide to Special Education Indicators and Washington State Special Education Data Trends (links to these resources coming soon).

 Systemic Equity Review with NCSI Partners